ebshimizu/stats-of-the-storm/docs/hots-replay-data.md

 ### fixedData
 Data stored in `m_fixedData` fields are fixed precision integers.
 Divide by 4096 to get the actual value.

+### Reserved Tracker PlayerIDs
+The events in `trackerevents` are usually associated with a PlayerID.
+These are typically the human controlled players in the game, however the system reserves PlayerIDs 11 and 12 for internal use.
+PlayerID 11 is the Blue Team's AI player, which manages minions, buildings, and any non-player controlled units associated with the blue team.
+Likewise, PlayerID 12 is the Red Team's AI player.

+Human players should never get assigned to these IDs.
+If your match has observers in them, they could have IDs 13+, but will not conflict with the reserved IDs.

 ## Match Basics

 ### Version